 His YouTube channel really gives you an authentic sense of who he is.
 He’s passionate about helping people, he’s a model family man, and he’s an all-around good, positive person.

-I cannot begin to tell you how much I’ve learned from Jeff over the years, but I’ll list a couple of the most memorable:
+Jeff is one of the best financial gurus around and I cannot begin to tell you how much I’ve learned from Jeff over the years, but I’ll list a couple of the most memorable:

 - His story of helping countless people around the world through his blog inspired me to start Daily New Years.
 Without Jeff’s influence and inspiration, I don’t think my mindset would have ever opened up to the idea of starting a blog and podcast.